ni/monodrive-documentation/docs/scenario-dashboard.md

 ### Vehicles & Sensors

 When using closed loop simulation mode, the ego vehicle will be defined in the scenario file with the tag, `ego`.
-When making vehicle selections, select or add the vehicle that will be used in the closed loop scenario file.
-For example, this part of the `scenario_aebs.json` file in the UUT Python Example under [Configuring UUT](/scenario-dashboard/#configuring-unit-under-test).
+When making vehicle selections, select or add the vehicle(s) that will be used in the closed loop scenario file.
+The vehicle's `class_path` and `body_color` will be automatically updated in the vehicle object tagged `ego`.
+For example, `scenario_aebs.json` file in the UUT Python Example under [Configuring UUT](/scenario-dashboard/#configuring-unit-under-test).

 ```json
 {